scanoss/cryptography/README.md

 # SCANOSS Platform 2.0 Cryptography Service
-Welcome to the Cryptography server for SCANOSS Platform 2.0 A specialized service providing methods for Export Control tasks in software analysis.
+Welcome to the Cryptography server for SCANOSS Platform 2.0 A specialised service providing methods for Export Control tasks in software analysis.
 This service helps identify and track cryptographic algorithms and security-related components in software packages.

 ## Key Features